FerretDB/FerretDB/CONTRIBUTING.md

 ### Setting up the development environment

 In the github-actions there are checks that new code complies the imports sorted convention and that the code is gofmt-ed.
-To avoid failing PR checks, please setup IDE.
+To avoid failing PR checks, please setup your beloved text editor to gofmt files before push.
+Here provided some setup guides for VScode and Goland.

 ### Visual Studio Code